 - Flush handle or button

-Your toilet system uses gravity and pressure.
-That is the main way that it gets its ’power’.
+Your toilet system gets its power from gravity and pressure.
 When you press the flush button or handle, the connected piston is pulled up, allowing a small amount of water through the siphon.

-There are holes in the rim of the cistern, which release water when you use the flush.
+The cistern’s rim has holes that release water when you flush.
 The pressure and gravity send the water and waste down the pipes and past an S Trap.

 This goes down from the main drain to the sewer drain.
 The cistern empties and takes the float ball down, activating the float rod.
 This opens the piston and refills the cistern with water to the correct level.

-Once you press the flush handle or button, the water and waste will swirl and be pushed down the toilet opening.
-This travels down your sewer system.
+Once you press the flush handle or button, the water and waste swirl and are pushed down the toilet opening, where they travel to your sewer system.

 Water from washing and cooking will also be collected and taken down the sewer pipes.
 These sewage wastes are collectively known as sewage.
 The bigger sewer pipes take all the sewage to where it is treated.